ethan-mdev/community-hub/README.md

 This SvelteKit rewrite focuses on:

 - Clean separation between features (authentication, forum, UI)
-- A simple, embedded SQLite backend that works immediately with no external services
 - A structure optimized for future migration to a real centralized auth system
 - Better maintainability and clarity across the codebase
 - A forum system that can evolve independently from the rest of the MMORPG tooling